Skakarla2023/java-fundamentals/01_Java_Basics/java-wrapper-classes.md

 # Wrapper Classes in Java

-- Wrapper Classes in Java are usually class representation of Primitive datatypes.
+- Wrapper Classes in Java are the class representation of Primitive datatypes.

 | Primitive Type | Wrapper Class |
 | -------------- | ------------- |